Ghana Food Guide

 Fried Plantains (Tatale)

-Ubiquitous side dish or snack served throughout Ghana.
-Can be fried until ripe and sweet or green and savory.
-Tatale specifically refers to plantain pancakes mixed with ginger, pepper, and onions.
-Their versatility and ease of preparation contribute to widespread popularity.
+A side dish or snack you'll see everywhere in Ghana, fried either ripe and sweet or green and savory.
+Tatale itself refers to plantain pancakes mixed with ginger, pepper, and onions.
+They're quick to make and go with almost anything, which is why they're so common.

 Allergens: